Tiraspol: Classical and medieval history

 In 56 AD, the Romans restored the city and made it part of the colonial province of Lower Moesia.
 A series of its coins exist that feature heads of Roman emperors from Domitian to Severus Alexander.
 Soon after the time of the latter, the city was destroyed again, this time by the invasion of the Goths.
-Its government was in the hands of five archons, a senate, a popular assembly and a registrar.
-The images on its coins from this period suggest a trade in wheat, wine and fish.
+Its government was in the hands of five archons, a senate, a popular assembly, and a registrar.
+The images on its coins from this period suggest a trade in wheat, wine, and fish.
 The few inscriptions extant are mostly concerned with trade.

 Such ancient archeological remains are scanty, as the city site was built over by the great medieval fortress of Monocastro or Akkerman.
-During the Middle Ages, the area around Tiraspol was a buffer zone between the Tatars and the Moldavians, and inhabited by both ethnic groups.
+In the Late Middle Ages, the area around of modern Tiraspol became part of the Grand Duchy of Lithuania.
+The Lithuanians, unable to settle their vast state on their own, allowed Moldavian settlement in the area.

-Russian foundation
+Tsarist Russian rule

 The Russian Empire conquered its way to the Dniester River, taking territory from the Ottoman Empire.
 In 1792 the Russian army built fortifications to guard the western border near a Moldavian village named Sucleia.
 Field Marshal Alexander Suvorov is considered the founder of modern Tiraspol; his statue is the city's most distinctive landmark.
 The city took its name from Tyras, the Greek name of the Dniester River on which it stands.
+It was granted city rights in 1795.

 In 1828, the Russian government established a customs house in Tiraspol to try to suppress smuggling.
-The customs house was subordinated to the chief of the Odessa customs region.
+The customs house was subordinated to the chief of the Odesa customs region.
 It began operations with 14 employees.
 They inspected shipments of bread, paper, oil, wine, sugar, fruits and other goods.

+In December 1917, Tiraspol hosted a congress of Transnistrian Moldovans, at which they wished to unite the city with Bessarabia.